Fixing VLC Audio Delay

 By closing the VLC app and reopening it, then loading the video you wish to watch again, there is a good chance that you will end up with the video working perfectly and in sync.
 It only takes a couple of seconds and is worth a try before you take more drastic action.
 It is possible that restarting the app is all that is needed.

-With Elmedia, you can listen to audio or play visuals in so many different ways, including streaming to Chromecast, Airplay, or other DLNA devices that are out there.
+With Elmedia, you can listen to audio or play visuals in so many different ways, including streaming to Chromecast, Airplay, or DLNA devices that are out there.
 Elmedia is well-supported, which means there are many updates, and any issues that arise when the OS gets updated are quickly remedied.
 This isn’t always the case with software like VLC.

 Some file formats will not natively play on your Mac, so Elmedia opens up a world of other video and audio options.
 On top of that, you don’t have to worry about converting files that were originally made for Windows or other devices, Elmedia recognizes the file formats and will play them natively on your Mac device.
 No need to install any complicated codecs in order to make the videos run smoothly.